Erethism: Signs and symptoms

-Acute mercury exposure has given rise to psychotic reactions such as delirium, hallucinations, and suicidal tendency.
+Acute mercury exposure has given rise to psychotic reactions such as delirium, hallucinations, and suicidal tendencies.
 Occupational exposure has resulted in erethism, with irritability, excitability, excessive shyness, and insomnia as the principal features of a broad-ranging functional disturbance.
 With continuing exposure, a fine tremor develops, initially involving the hands and later spreading to the eyelids, lips, and tongue, causing violent muscular spasms in the most severe cases.
 The tremor is reflected in the handwriting which has a characteristic appearance.
 In milder cases, erethism and tremor regress slowly over a period of years following removal from exposure.
 Decreased nerve conduction velocity in mercury-exposed workers has been demonstrated.
 Long-term, low-level exposure has been found to be associated with less pronounced symptoms of erethism, characterized by fatigue, irritability, loss of memory, vivid dreams, and depression (WHO, 1976).

 The man affected is easily upset and embarrassed, loses all joy in life and lives in constant fear of being dismissed from his job.
 He has a sense of timidity and may lose self control before visitors.
 Thus, if one stops to watch such a man in a factory, he will sometimes throw down his tools and turn in anger on the intruder, saying he cannot work if watched.
 Occasionally a man is obliged to give up work because he can no longer take orders without losing his temper or, if he is a foreman, because he has no patience with men under him.
 Drowsiness, depression, loss of memory and insomnia may occur, but hallucinations, delusions and mania are rare.